ijustin125i/ijustin125i/README.md

 # 🌟 About Me

 Hey there, I'm Justin!
 I often spend my free time building apps that interest me.
 I'm a big believer in repetitive practice, so I try to build as many projects as I can.
 I also strive to diversify my skill set by building web apps, mobile apps, websites, and games!
-I honestly just love the power of programming and what it has enabled me to do.
-I'm open to working in any of the fields mentioned, because, for one, I'm more qualified for them, and for two, they spark my interest the most!
+I honestly just love the power of programming and what it enables me to do.

 ---